vickmuir/Backup/install-backup-client-linux.md

 {:important: .important}
 {:DomainName: data-hd-keyref="APPDomain"}
 {:DomainName: data-hd-keyref="DomainName"}
+{:shortdesc: .shortdesc}

 # Installing the backup client in Linux
 {: #InstallinLinux}

 Installing the {{site.data.keyword.backup_full}} client on a Linux-based operating system can be done through a series of commands in the shell or the terminal within the OS.
+{:shortdesc}

 This procedure outlines the steps that are required to install the client on any of the following operating systems:

-- RHEL
+* RHEL
-- CentOS
+* CentOS
-- CloudLinux
+* CloudLinux

 After you completed the procedure, the automated process registers the Agent service with {{site.data.keyword.backup_notm}} portal, then downloads and installs the files that are needed to run the service.